-What is the Mary C. Rawlins Scholarship?
+Mary C. Rawlins Scholarship

 The Mary C. Rawlins scholarship has been designated for high school students who are Connecticut residents in order to assist with educational expenses while encouraging them to stay in school.
-Scholarship Award $500-$1000.
-For more details click here.
+Scholarship Award $500-$1000. â€‹Information also available on hfpgscholarships.org

 Who is eligible to apply for the Mary C. Rawlins Scholarship?